Esri Tapestry Segmentation

 • Affordable city life including smaller metropolitan cities or satellite cities that feature a mix of single-family and multiunit housing.

-• Single householders seeking affordable living in the city: usually multiunit buildings that range from mid- to high-rise apartments; average monthly rents and home value below the U.S. average.
+• Single householders seeking affordable living in the city: usually multiunit buildings that range from mid- to high-rise apartments with average monthly rents and home value below the U.S. average.

 • Consumers include college students, affluent Gen X couples, and retirement communities.